MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-onafterdocumentdownload-event.md

 ## Usage

-Use the OnAfterDocumentDownload event to specify what happens when the user has generated a report artifact (stream or file) from code or a request page action.
+Use the OnAfterDocumentDownload event to specify what happens when the user has generated a report artifact by stream or file, from code or a request page action.
 The `OnAfterDocumentDownload` event is used to enable document patching scenarios in the application.

 ## Publisher